 We hope the answers below will help ease your transition to Baltimore and keep you on track for your arrival at Graduate Orientation.

 Though we've had beautiful weather for Orientation the last few years, Baltimore weather can get pretty muggy in late August.
 Be prepared to take part in activities that will have you walking around campus.
-Wear comfortable shoes.
+Wear comfortable shoes and bring a water bottle.

 If you have any questions that are not answered in this section, contact the Graduate Studies Ofﬁce at (410) 225-5274 or email@example.com.

 Unfortunately, Graduate Orientation sessions and activities are not recommended for families or spouses.
-However, spouses and families are welcome to join you at any of the optional events including DuckPin Bowling Night, Wednesday, August 28th!
+However, mark your calendar for DuckPin Bowling Night, Thursday, August 27th family members and partners are welcome!

 The MICARD is a single card used for student identiﬁcation, access to campus buildings, meal plans, and to make purchases on campus at the College Store, vending machines, Decker Library, post ofﬁce and print lab, or to purchase food at any campus dining location.